It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 - fighting cancer

-What’s the ideal turmeric curcumin supplement?
+What’s the ideal turmeric product?

 As you’ll learn later (if you didn’t already know)…

-Just any old yellow turmeric supplement won’t cut it, and there are literally hundreds of those littering every product search you land on after typing in turmeric or curcumin:
+Just any old yellow powdered turmeric won’t cut it, and there are literally hundreds of those littering every product search you land on after typing in turmeric or curcumin:

-To help dial all that in, let me now share a few tips on how to understand a curcumin Supplement Facts label, so you’ll know how to spot a product that’ll work.
+To help dial all that in, let me now share a few tips on how to understand a turmeric curcumin Supplement Facts label, so you’ll know how to spot a product that’ll work.

 Turmeric root, where those curcuminoids we want come from…